p0mkin/EBlog/README.md

 # Modern Photo Gallery v0.2

-A premium, high-performance photo gallery application built with Next.js 15, Prisma, and Dual-Cloud Storage (Cloudflare R2 + Oracle Cloud).
-This platform is designed for photographers who want a sleek, private-first workspace to showcase their collections with 20GB of free cloud storage.
+A premium, high-performance photo gallery application built with Next.js 15, Prisma, and **Dual-Cloud Storage** (Cloudflare R2 + Oracle Cloud).
+This platform is designed for photographers who want a sleek, private-first workspace to showcase their collections with access to **20GB of free cloud storage**.

-## 🚀 NEW in v0.2: The Organization Update
+## 🚀 The v0.2 Organization Update

-- **☁️ Dual Cloud Storage**: Support for both **Cloudflare R2** and **Oracle Cloud Object Storage**.
+This major update transforms the gallery from a simple viewer into a powerful photo management command center.

+### ☁️ Dual-Cloud Hybrid Storage
-  - Leverage the free tiers of both providers for a combined **20GB of permanent photo storage** at zero cost.
+Leverage the best of both worlds.
+By combining the free tiers of **Cloudflare R2** and **Oracle Cloud Object Storage**, you can host up to **20GB of high-resolution photography** at zero cost.
-  - Mix and match providers per photo; the backend handles signed URLs and public proxies seamlessly.
+- **Provider Agnostic**: Mix and match storage providers per photo.
+- **Optimized Delivery**: Oracle photos use direct signed URLs; R2 photos are proxied through a high-performance `sharp` resizing engine.

+### 🔄 Professional Organization
+Take full control of your collection's layout:
-- **🔄 Visual Reordering**: Drag-and-drop photos within albums to change their display order.
+- **Visual Reordering**: Drag-and-drop photos within any album to set your preferred sequence.
-- **📦 Cross-Album Moving**: Easily move photos between different collections via a new move modal with hierarchical album selection.
+- **Cross-Album Movement**: A dedicated move modal with a hierarchical tree view makes reorganizing your library effortless.
+- **Smart Cleanup**: The "Clean Empty" feature recursively purges empty albums and subdirectories in a single click.
+- **Inline Creation**: Create new root-level or nested sub-albums directly from the interface without leaving your current view.

+### ❤️ Metadata & Social Features
-- **💬 Photo Captions**: Add detailed descriptions to individual photos, editable directly from the lightbox by the owner.
+- **Photo Captions**: Add context or titles to your work.
+Owners can edit captions directly within the lightbox.
-- **❤️ Social Interactions**: Per-user "Like" feature (heart icon) for photos, with live counter and beautiful animations.
+- **Engagement**: Per-user "Like" persistence with heart animations and live counters.
-- **📂 Advanced Album Management**:
-  - Create root-level or sub-albums directly from the UI.
-  - "Clean Empty" feature: Recursively find and delete empty albums/subdirectories that have no photos.
-- **⚡ Performance Caching**: Storage usage data is now cached locally to prevent redundant sync calls on every dashboard load.
+- **Performance Caching**: Storage usage data is cached in `localStorage` for instant, lag-free dashboard interactions.

+---

-## ✨ Core Features
+## ✨ Features

-- **🚀 High-Performance Thumbnails**: On-the-fly image resizing using `sharp` with support for massive images (up to 200MP+).
+- **🚀 High-Performance Thumbnails**: On-the-fly image resizing using `sharp` supporting massive images (up to 200MP+).
 - **🛡️ Granular Role-Based Access (RBAC)**: Create custom roles, assign users, and grant per-album permissions.
+- **📸 Smart Album Management**: Hierarchical nested albums with automatic and manual cover selection.
-- **🖼️ Pro Lightbox Experience**:
-  - Smooth pan and zoom (up to 7.5x).
+- **🖼️ Pro Lightbox Experience**: Smooth pan/zoom (up to 7.5x), EXIF-aware auto-rotation, and detailed metadata display.
-  - EXIF-aware auto-rotation.
-  - Editable captions and social interactions.
 - **🎨 Premium UI/UX**: Dark-mode first aesthetic with glassmorphism effects and responsive layout.

 ## 🛠️ Tech Stack

 - **Framework**: [Next.js 15 / React 19]
-- **Storage**: [Cloudflare R2] & [Oracle Cloud Object Storage] (S3-compatible)
+- **Storage**: [Cloudflare R2] & [Oracle Cloud Object Storage]
 - **Database**: [PostgreSQL] via [Prisma ORM]
 - **Auth**: [NextAuth.js] with GitHub Provider
 - **Image Processing**: [sharp]